Craftserve/docs/docs/en-US/gallery-addons.md

 -   `Require paper=1.21.5` – requires package `paper` in exactly version `1.21.5`
 -   `No requirements` – your package has no dependencies and can operate standalone

+#### Automatic Dependency Installation

+Some packages, like Paper, may require Java, which will be installed on the user's server.

+-   **Automatic Java Installation:**
+    If you select Paper, the system will automatically install the appropriate Java version required by Paper.

+-   **Java Versions:**
+    Paper may require Java in a range, e.g., **11–17**.
+By default, the **latest available version in this range** will be installed (e.g., Java 17).
+Another compatible version may be installed if another package on the user's server already requires Java in a range, e.g., **11–14**.
+In this case, **Java 14** will be installed.

+-   **Adding a Custom Java Version:**
+    If you want to use a different Java version (override it), you can do so by adding an **advanced selector**, e.g.:
+    ```bash
+    java~11
+    ```

 ---

 ### 🔎 What’s the difference between `^`, `=`, and `~`?